RawadAlaryan/Sorting-Algorithms/README.md

 **Serial, Parallel and Distributed Algorithms:**<br/>
-- Serial Algorithm: Performs all its steps one by one.
+<b>Serial Algorithm:</b> Performs all its steps one by one.
-- Parallel Algorithm: Performs more steps at the same time.
+<b>Parallel Algorithm:</b> Performs more steps at the same time.
-- Distributed Algorithm: Performs more steps at the same time on different machines.
+<b>Distributed Algorithm:</b> Performs more steps at the same time on different machines.

 **Hybrid Sorting Algorithms:**<br/>